The application forms set out details on how the premises is proposed to operate, this is called the operating schedule.

 Seasonal, for example, is that you want to trade during December an extra hour on your normal times to assist shoppers or for Christmas parties.

 Non Standard Times, for example, is special occasions you want to open late for, for example, Bank Holidays, Christmas Eve, New Years Eve.
-Completing these means you won't need to submit a temporary event notice for these occasions (the TENs procedure also has limitations).
+Completing these means you do not need to submit a temporary event notice for these occasions (the TENs procedure also has limitations).

 Hours premises are open to the public

 This area is for you to say what time the public may enter the building or premises and what is the latest time they will leave, regardless of whether licensable activities are taking place.
-Please remember that if you finish selling alcohol at 23:00 you may wish to close 23:30 giving customers 30 minutes to consume their drinks before you ask them to leave.
+If you finish selling alcohol at 11pm you may wish to close 11:30pm giving customers 30 minutes to finish their drinks before you ask them to leave.

 If the application for the premises licence is granted, then the information relating to the objectives will be incorporated into the licence itself and will set out the permitted activities and the limitations on them.

-Please remember that you need to consider provisions relating to the protection of children relating to any activities of an adult nature.
-This could include nudity or semi-nudity (such as exotic dancers), comedy acts with adult content, films for restricted age groups or the presence of gaming machines.
+You must consider provisions relating to the protection of children relating to any activities of an adult nature.
+This could include nudity or semi-nudity such as exotic dancers, comedy acts with adult content, films for restricted age groups or the presence of gaming machines.

 - Prevention of Crime and Disorder